-10. Under what types of situations, that the staff should not be considered as taking care of aged parents or so on?
+7. Under what type of situations would staff not be considered as taking care of aged parents?

 - a.
 If staff is staying with aged parents, or grandparents, or aged uncle, or aged auntie, in the SAME household, but the staff is not the main caregiver in looking after their daily living and needs, the staff should not be considered as vulnerable staff. - b.
 If the aged parents, or grandparents/uncle/auntie staying together in the same household with the staff is/are healthy and no need to be taken of their daily living and needs, the staff should not be considered as vulnerable staff.